Should you wash your fabric before use?

 You return home from a shopping trip with your beautiful fabric, excited about your new project and ready to get started!
 Why do you have to think about washing or pre-treating your fabric before starting a project and is it really required?

 Unfortunately the answer is YES, your fabric must be pre-treated by machine washing, hand washing or dry-cleaning before starting your project.
-This will prevent shrinkage when cleaning your finished item and the upset when your brand new dress shrinks in length or size.
+This will prevent shrinkage when cleaning the finished item.

-Most importantly you must pre-treat your fabric using the same method that you plan use to clean your finished project.
-This will depend on the fabric you are working with, exercise your judgement here.
+You must pre-treat your fabric using the same method that you plan use to clean your finished project.
+This will depend on the fabric you are working with, exercise judgement here.
 Machine wash your fabric using the same temperature that you will use on the finished item.
 If you are working with delicate fabrics think about your preference of dry-cleaning verses hand washing.

 Cotton, Linen, Polyester and Knit Fabrics: Machine Wash